Cyclonic Storm 'Burevi' over southwest Bay of Bengal (Cyclone Alert for South Tamilnadu and South Kerala coasts: Yellow Message) | | Udaipur News | Udaipur Latest News | udaipur local news । Udaipur Updates

 (iii) Sea condition

-- Sea condition will be rough to very rough over Lakshadweep-Maldives area and adjoining southeast Arabian Sea during 3rd – 4th December.
+- Sea condition will be rough to very rough over Lakshadweep-Maldives area and adjoining southeast Arabian Seaduring 3rd – 5th December.

 (iv) Fishermen warning

-- Total suspension of fishing operation during 1st December to 4th December over the areas as mentioned below.
+- Total suspension of fishing operation during 2ndto 5th Decemberover the areas as mentioned below.